testo/daas_sample_java/README.md

 # daas_sample_java
-Testo DAAS sample written in pure Java/gradle code
+Testo DaaS (Data as a Service) sample written in pure Java/gradle code

+## documentation
+documentation of the library and description how to get it is [here](https://developers.testo.dev/daas/daas)